oomphinc/oomph-ux-buildkit/README.md

 The buildkit is platform idependant, we should be able to include it on all our Drupal and WordPress projects.

-All tests are run on the precommit hook but can be overidden using a --novery flag
+All tests are run on the precommit hook but can be overidden using a --noverify flag (not yet)

 ## Requirements
 * Node 8.9+
+check out nvm...
+for accessibility testing tht needs some configuartion and added to a task, or can be added as a seperate task gulp buld tasks vs lint/test tasks add copy tasks

 ## Tools
 ### Stylelint